These terms and conditions govern your use of the website alphaminr.com and its related

 Current Liquidity

-The Company has a $2.965 billion revolving credit facility as of March 31, 2025, of which $2.95 billion expires February 15, 2029 and $15 million expires April 21, 2025.
+The Company has a $3.0 billion revolving credit facility as of September 30, 2025.
 The revolving credit facility is secured by certain route authorities and airport slots and gates.
-No borrowings were outstanding under the revolving credit facility as of March 31, 2025.
+No borrowings were outstanding under the revolving credit facility as of September 30, 2025.

 We have a significant amount of fixed obligations, including debt, leases of aircraft, airport and other facilities, and pension funding obligations.
-As of March 31, 2025, the Company had approximately $32.9 billion of debt, finance lease, operating lease and other financial liabilities, including $3.8 billion that will become due in the next 12 months.
+As of September 30, 2025, the Company had approximately $31.3 billion of debt, finance lease, operating lease and other financial liabilities, including $5.2 billion that will become due in the next 12 months.
 In addition, we have substantial noncancelable commitments for capital expenditures, including the acquisition of certain new aircraft and related spare engines.
 Our debt agreements contain customary terms and conditions as well as various affirmative, negative and financial covenants that, among other things, limit the ability of the Company and its subsidiaries, under certain circumstances, to incur additional indebtedness and pay dividends or repurchase stock.
-As of March 31, 2025, the Company was in compliance with its debt covenants under these agreements.
-As of March 31, 2025, a substantial portion of the Company's assets, principally aircraft and certain related assets, its loyalty program, certain route authorities and airport slots and gates, was pledged under various loan and other agreements.
+As of September 30, 2025, the Company was in compliance with its debt covenants under these agreements.
+As of September 30, 2025, a substantial portion of the Company's assets, principally aircraft and certain related assets, certain route authorities and airport slots and gates, was pledged under various loan and other agreements.
 See Note 8 to the financial statements included in Part I, Item 1 of this report for additional information on aircraft financing and other debt instruments.

 The Company has backstop financing commitments available from certain of its aircraft manufacturers for a limited number of its future aircraft deliveries, subject to certain customary conditions.
 See Note 9 to the financial statements included in Part I, Item 1 of this report for additional information on commitments.